mzmine/mzmine_documentation/docs/getting_started.md

 You can get familiar with the new GUI here: [Main window overview](main-window-overview.md)

+## Start processing

+An excellent place to start would be [MZmine video tutorials on YouTube](https://www.youtube.com/@mzmineproject/playlists).

 A quick insight to data processing workflows can be found
 here: [LC-MS workflow](workflows/lcmsworkflow/lcms-workflow.md)
 or [LC-IMS-IMS workflow](workflows/imsworkflow/ion-mobility-data-processing-workflow.md)

-You can also check out the new processing wizard under _Processing wizard_ in the main menu.
+You can also check out the new processing wizard under [Processing wizard](wizard.md) in the main menu.

 {{ git_page_authors }}